Tredddo/Lab_Cloud_Computing-fet/README.md

 # Dockerized FET (University Project)

 > **Special Thanks to the Creator**
-> Before diving into this Docker implementation, a massive and heartfelt thank you goes to **Liviu Lalescu**, the original developer of FET.
+> Before diving into this Docker implementation, a massive and heartfelt thank you goes to **Liviu Lalescu**, developer of FET.
 His dedication to developing and distributing this software globally, at no cost, represents a significant contribution to the educational community.
 His commitment to the open-source community are truly inspiring.

 This repository provides containerized environments to run **FET**, the free timetabling software, using Podman/Docker.